joshbegley/nyt-latest/README.md

 `The government declared three days of mourning after the attacks on a passenger ferry and a military camp.
 At least 49 civilians and 15 soldiers were killed.`\
 https://nytimes.com/2023/09/07/world/africa/mali-islamist-attack-ferry-soldiers.html?searchResultPosition=5

-**Environmental Protest Stops U.S. Open Semifinal Match**\
+**Protest Stops U.S. Open Semifinal Match**\
-`The delay of more than 40 minutes during the match between Coco Gauff and Karolina Muchova appeared to be caused by environmental protesters.`\
+`The delay of roughly 45 minutes during the match between Coco Gauff and Karolina Muchova appeared to be caused by environmental protesters, including one who glued his feet to the ground.`\
 https://nytimes.com/2023/09/07/sports/tennis/protest-stops-us-open-semifinal-match.html?searchResultPosition=6

 **A Dozen Looted Artifacts Are Returned to Lebanon**\